ujichase/orbit/docs/src/starting/installing.md

 ```
 orbit CARGO_CRATE_VERSION
 ```
 This should print out your version of Orbit you installed.
-Congratulations!
-You are now ready to begin using Orbit.

 You can also review the license for Orbit:
 ```